How to Start a Video Podcast

 Platforms

 There are a variety of platforms that can host your podcasts.
-Popular options are Apple Podcasts, Spotify, Google Podcasts, and YouTube.
+Popular options are Apple Podcasts, Spotify, YouTube / YouTube Music, and YouTube..

 While audio podcasts are the most popular option, there are still benefits to a video podcast that might help you to reach a larger audience.